bobbyluig/bobbyluig.github.io/_drafts/2023-12-28-memory-fragmentation-in-go.md

 ### Avoiding Fragmentation

-There are many ways avoid fragmentation, but there is not single ideal solution for all cases.
+There are many ways to avoid fragmentation, but there is not a single ideal solution for all cases.
 It is good to assess the requirements of the workload and the constraints in place.

 - Reduce the overall number of allocations in the application (e.g., use `[]T` instead of `[]*T`).
 - Use a buffer pool to reduce the number of size classes that are needed[^vora] (e.g., allow smaller allocations to reuse existing larger chunks of memory in the application).